Fawn-27/Fawn-27/README.md

 ## About Me ✨
 I'm an average human living on Earth.
 You'll typically find me studying with a busy desktop of >20 tabs and at least two books around me.
 I like to:
-- read books - especially dystopian fiction,
+- read (especially dystopian and realistic fiction'
-- practice math, with a preference towards number theory and algebra,
+- sing and listen to music,
-- code and, naturally, solve dozens of bugs (whether I want to or not).
+- code.

 I just like learning about coding languages.
 There's no other reasoning to it.